 Leicester is a somewhat small town located in the state of North Carolina.
 With a population of 15,936 people and three constituent neighborhoods, Leicester is the 61st largest community in North Carolina.

 Leicester is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Leicester is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Leicester who work in sales jobs (13.21%), office and administrative support (13.20%), and management occupations (9.18%).
+There are especially a lot of people living in Leicester who work in office and administrative support (11.90%), sales jobs (11.55%), and management occupations (9.32%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Leicester has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Leicester has few renters and college students.
 But the biggest reason it is quieter in Leicester than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Leicester may be for you.

-In terms of college education, the citizens of Leicester rank slightly lower than the national average.
-16.51% of adults 25 and older in Leicester have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Leicester is nearly on par with the US average for all cities of 21.84%: 17.19% of adults 25 and older in Leicester have a bachelor's degree or advanced degree.

 The most common language spoken in Leicester is English.
 Other important languages spoken here include Spanish and Russian.